musurca/gr/README.md

 CHANGELOG:
 ---------------------

-v1.1 (in development)
+v1.1 (in development):
--added CBA setting to customize notification style -added more classes to default GR_CIV_TYPES
+* added CBA setting to customize notification style
+* added more classes to default GR_CIV_TYPES
--changed GR_fnc_makeMissionDeliverBody to support specifying an existing next-of-kin -documented GR_fnc_makeMissionDeliverBody for custom use by mission creators
+* changed GR_fnc_makeMissionDeliverBody to support specifying an existing next-of-kin
+* documented GR_fnc_makeMissionDeliverBody for custom use by mission creators

-v1.0 (May 8, 2019)
+v1.0 (May 8, 2019):
-Initial release
+* Initial release